3 Ways To Sneak in Me Time

 Take A Bubble Bath

-I know what you’re thinking… How cliché.
+I know, sounds cliché, right?
 We don’t live in a Calgon commercial, after all.
 Up until a couple of days ago, I thought the same thing.
 Until I tried it.
 Guys, don’t stop reading here.
 I’m talking to you too!

 As I sat there reveling in the silence, I realized that this was the first time I had truly been alone for more than five minutes in quite a while.

-And off I went, leaving a trail of socks and leggings behind me.
+And off I went, leaving a pile of produce and popsicles behind me.
 I didn’t look back, but I could almost feel my husband’s look of confusion.
 I never took baths.
 I actually scoffed at them.
 Who has time to wait for a bath to fill, to then just sit there stewing in… whatever?
-But here I was, turning the water as hot as I could stand it and pouring in some lavender stuff I got at my baby shower.
+But here I was, turning the water as hot as I could stand it and pouring in some lavender stuff I’d had forever.
 I eased in and sat back, letting bubbles float up to my chin as I rested my head against the tub.

 Hmmm, this was surprisingly comfortable.
 I scooched down a little further, hot water covering my shoulders, and I breathed in and let out a long, deep breath I hadn’t even realized I had been holding.
 And then I just sat there.
 There wasn’t any music — or cartoons or crying or chatter.
 Just silence, except for the ticking of the bathroom clock.
 All I needed were some candles and the perfect messy bun, and I really would be living in a Calgon world.

-My reverie was broken by the delighted squeal of a baby in the distance, but I emerged from my impromptu bath time feeling refreshed… and smelling pretty darn good.
+My reverie was broken by the squeals of laughter from my husband and son in the distance, but I emerged from my impromptu bath time feeling refreshed, and smelling pretty darn good.

 Slip Into Something Uncomfortable